zonemaster/zonemaster/test-zone-data/DNSSEC-TP/dnssec07/test-zones-output.md

 ## zonemaster-cli commands and their output for each test scenario

+> **PLEASE NOTE:**
+>
+> The `zonemaster-cli` output in this section is from before the implementation
+> of test DNSSEC07 has been updated.
+All message tags and the logic for utputting
+> them are to be updated.
+This file has to updated when the implementation
+> update is available.

 All commands are run from the same directory as this file is in.
 To be meaningful the `zonemaster-cli` command should be run with the following options:
 ```